jacobneal65/sokovirus-pico8/README.md

 Controls:
 operate the menus/restart level with the O button.

 This is my first pico 8 game.
 Created over the last month.
-It started with me following Lazy Devs Academy tutorials (big shoutout).
+Big shoutout to Lazy Devs Academy and Nerdy Teachers for the awesome tutorials!